Semantic Segmentation of Dogs and Cats with the Masterful Python API¶

 Import the Necessary Libraries¶

-In this Guide, we will be using Tensorflow as the training infrastructure, and Tensorflow Datasets to provide the training data.
-We use Keras on top of Tensorflow to help us build the model, and since we are using the same model as the Image Segmentation guide, we have a few imports to pull in the model definition from there.
+In this Guide, you will use Tensorflow as the training infrastructure, and Tensorflow Datasets to provide the training data.
+You will use Keras on top of Tensorflow to help build the model, and since you are using the same model as the Image Segmentation guide, you have a few imports to pull in the model definition from there.

-import tensorflow as tf import tensorflow_datasets as tfds # We use Keras to build the individual model layers from tensorflow.keras.layers import Conv2D, BatchNormalization, Activation, MaxPool2D, Conv2DTranspose, Concatenate, Input from tensorflow.keras.models import Model
+import tensorflow as tf import tensorflow_datasets as tfds # Use Keras to build the individual model layers from tensorflow.keras.layers import Conv2D, BatchNormalization, Activation, MaxPool2D, Conv2DTranspose, Concatenate, Input from tensorflow.keras.models import Model

 Loaded Masterful version 0.4.0.
 This software is distributed free of charge for personal projects and evaluation purposes.
 See http://www.masterfulai.com/personal-and-evaluation-agreement for details.
 Sign up in the next 45 days at https://www.masterfulai.com/get-it-now to continue using Masterful.